Senzari/api-docs/source/index.md

 # Music Data API

-Interested in mining the data yourself or building an app that requires deeper insight into some of the data we’ve generated?
-The Music Data plan provides detailed data about:
+The Music Data API provides detailed data about:

 - **Artists' social media trends** - Followers, song plays and video views across leading sources such as Twitter, Facebook, LastFM and Vevo.
 - **Lyrical features** - for licensing reasons, rather than returning the full lyrics in a song, we extract and return the top 15 most "significant" words per song, hopefully giving you a general idea of what the song is about.
 A language code is also included in the results.

 For more details please [check out our plans](https://developer.musicgraph.com/#plans) and get your free API key today.

-## Artist Metrics
+## Artist Metrics Data

 > *Search for metrics using Pearl Jam as the artist...*